dcalc/WaLSAtools_fork/docs/introduction.md

 **WaLSAtools** is an open-source library for analysing a wide variety of wave phenomena in time series data, including images and multi-dimensional datasets.
 It provides tools to extract meaningful insights from complex datasets and is applicable across diverse fields, including astrophysics, engineering, physical and environmental science, and biomedical studies, among others.
 The library is continuously expanding with new features and functionalities, ensuring it remains a valuable resource for the wave analysis research.

-The core of **WaLSAtools** is built upon [Python][9]{target=_blank}, one of the most widely-used programming languages in science and engineering.
+The core of **WaLSAtools** is built upon [Python][9]{target=_blank}.
 This ensures accessibility and ease of use for a broad audience.
 We are actively developing counterparts in other popular languages to further enhance accessibility, enabling researchers from various backgrounds to leverage the power of **WaLSAtools** for their wave analysis needs.
 Currently, **WaLSAtools** is partially implemented in [IDL][1]{target=_blank}, with plans to expand its functionality and extend to other programming languages in the future.

 Developed by the [WaLSA Team](https://WaLSA.team), **WaLSAtools** was initially inspired by the intricate wave dynamics observed in the Sun's atmosphere.
 However, its applications extend far beyond solar physics, offering a versatile toolkit for anyone working with oscillatory signals.